bobafouette/terraform_homelab/README.md

 ## Todo:
+- Find an elegant solution to upload notion's API_KEY into the cron-machine
-- Test Nomad
+- Test Nomad [ON HOLD]
   - Replace Container optimized os Instances by regular ubuntu instances
   - Deploy Consul and Nomad on them
   - Add Firewall rule to allow HTTP UI acces on the Nomad instance (port `4646`)
   - Schedule containers via Nomad's docker plugin on those instances
-- Traefik/nginx reverse proxy based on consul
+- Traefik/nginx reverse proxy based on consul [ON HOLD]
-- Deploy Vault
+- Deploy Vault [ON HOLD]
-- Deploy Boundary
+- Deploy Boundary [ON HOLD]
 - ...?